masse/collage-solver/README.md

 ./gradlew installDist
 ```

-If the build step was successful you can then run the program using the created scripts ```build/dist/collage-solver```
+When the build step is complete, you can then run the program using the created scripts ```build/dist/collage-solver```
-or ```build/dist/collage-solver.bat``` if
+or ```build/dist/collage-solver.bat``` if you are running Windows.
-you are running Windows.
-To try it out there are sample images included in the ```docs/sample-images``` directory.
+To try it out, sample images are included in the ```docs/sample-images``` directory.
-There are sensible default for all options and the only mandatory argument is the path to a directory
+The program offers sensible default values for all options.
+The only required argument is the path to a directory
-with the images you wish to create a collage.
-To create an example collage with a featured image you can try running:
+containing the images you want to use for the collage.
+To create a sample collage with a featured image, try running:

 ```
 ./build/dist/collage-solver docs/sample-images surikat.jpg:8
 ```

-This command will create a ```sample-images.png``` in the current directory looking something like the following image.
+This command will create a ```sample-images.png``` file in the current directory, looking something like the image below.
-Your result will differ as this is an inherent property (pun intended!) of the genetic algorithm - however it should have the image of a
-surikat stand out.
+Due to the nature of genetic algorithms, your results will vary, but the surikat image should be prominent.

 ![Sample image output of collage-solver](docs/test-collage-output.png)

 ## Options

-When creating collages you will most likely want to customize more of the available options - like a custom output size other
+You can customize many aspects of your collages, such as output size (default: 1920x1080).
-than the default 1920 x 1080.
-By tweaking the different weight factors you can alter the properties of the generated image.
+By adjusting weight factors, you can fine-tune the generated image's appearance.
-To see all available options simply run:
+To see all available options, run:

 ```
 ./build/dist/collage-solver --help